Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

   </tr>
   <tr>
     <th> search </th>
-    <td> non-Tuner monster </td>
+    <td> non-Tuner Monster </td>
     <td> non-Normal Spell/Trap </td>
   </tr>
 </table>

 ### Level 6 non-Tuners
-These are very helpful in accessing the higher Level [Synchro monsters](#Synchro-Monsters) and higher Rank [Xyz monsters](#Xyz-Monsters), while providing some offensivity and consistency.
+These are very helpful in accessing the higher Level [Synchro Monsters](#Synchro-Monsters) and higher Rank [Xyz Monsters](#Xyz-Monsters), while providing some offensivity and consistency.

 They can Summon themselves by banishing any other available card, which while costly early game, quickly becomes easily accessible as more cards enter circulyzacion.
 Banishing a *Rubic* card gives them a bonus effect on resolution, which can help to neutralyze problematical threats.

 > You can banish 1 other card from your hand, field or Graveyard; Special Summon this card from your hand or Graveyard, then if you banished a ‘Rubic’ card, you can [...]
 1 card on the field [...].

 Moving them triggers their effect to bury a *Rubic* card.
-Secant searches another monster, while Cosecant burys a [Trap](#Trap-Interruption), which can be recovered or banished for its effect.
+Secant searches another Monster, while Cosecant burys a [Trap](#Trap-Interruption), which can be recovered or banished for its effect.

 > If this card moves to another zone: You can send 1 ‘Rubic’ [...] from your Deck to the Graveyard.

 <table>
   <tr>
-    <th> monster </th>
+    <th> Monster </th>
     <td align="center"> Secant </td>
     <td align="center"> Cosecant </td>
   </tr>